-Advance Warning Signs.
-The round, black-on-yellow warning sign is placed ahead of a public railroad-highway crossing.
-The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is coming.
-See Figure 2.15.
+Active Crossings.
+This type of crossing has a traffic control device installed at the crossing to regulate traffic at the crossing.
+These active devices include flashing red of a public railroad-highway crossing.
+The advance warning sign tells you to slow down, look and listen for the train, and be prepared to stop at the tracks if a train is lights, with or without bells and flashing red lights with bells and gates.